 By Eric Langenbacher, firstname.lastname@example.org

 Responsibilities.
-In 1998 when the Board of Zoning Appeals approved the Corcoran College of Art and Design at the site, the order was clear that the Tot Lot would be enhanced by the Corcoran and maintained by the Corcoran for so long as the community continued to assume its current responsibilities.
-The only problem is that there was not a specific agreement, nor any document that outlined the parties’ responsibilities.
-After recent discussions between representatives of the BCA, ANC, and the new owner (S&R), the following responsibilities have been determined:
+In 1998 when the Board of Zoning Appeals approved the Corcoran College of Art and Design at the site, their determination made clear that the Tot Lot would be enhanced by the Corcoran school and maintained

-- S&R will replenish the sand in the sandbox once a year; any other replacement or supplement of sand will be by the Burleith Community or residents at its/their expense;
+- S&R will replenish the sand in the sandbox once a year; any other replacement or supplement of sand will be by the Burleith community or residents at its/their expense;

 - The Burleith community will include the Tot Lot in its twice-a-year “clean-up” days; and